 "She lives the poetry she cannot write" – Wilde

 Jellyfish, ladies and gentlemen, are NOT a thing which one wishes to see by the rudder of an English narrowboat.
-The narrowboat is a flat-bottomed, non-seaworthy thing and does not like to taste salt-water, which implies that it may be asked to face tides and vast expanses of water.
-But jellyfish there were in Portishead marina, and also a number of vast white boats, gin palaces whose marble facades made Tinker and I shiver with inverted snobbery.
-Next to us, our friend Electra sat, looking equally proletarian next to the yachts.
+The narrowboat is a flat-bottomed, non-seaworthy thing and does not like the taste of salt-water, which brings with it the threat of tides and vast expanses of water.
+But jellyfish there were in Portishead marina, and also a number of vast white boats; gin palaces whose marble facades made Tinker and I shiver with inverted snobbery.
+Next to us on the pontoon sat our friend Electra, looking equally proletarian next to the yachts.

 You don’t need to know exactly how or why I decided to head back north, after a few months in the SW.
 It involves sadness and sex and you probably need to be drunk to get the best out of it, as I do to tell it.
 Suffice it to say that in a moment of very great turmoil, a phone call came through.
 Why, I thought wearily, is Roger Fuller calling me from his famous little boatyard in Staffordshire?